pasing/Python-CSV-Read-Data-Download/README.md

 # Python-CSV-Read-Data-Download

-This script has been created for download data urls from csv file.
+This script has been created for read data urls from csv file and download a data file.

 **Usage:**